Diana Mosley: Marriages

-Guinness, an Irish aristocrat, writer and brewing heir, would inherit the barony of Moyne.
-Diana's parents were opposed to the engagement but in time were persuaded; Sydney was particularly uneasy at the thought of two such young people having possession of such a large fortune, but she was eventually convinced Bryan was a suitable husband.
-They married on 30 January 1929; her sisters Jessica and Deborah were too ill to attend the ceremony.
-The couple had an income of £20,000 a year, an estate at Biddesden in Wiltshire, and houses in London and Dublin.
-They were well known for hosting aristocratic society events involving the Bright Young People.
+Guinness was an Irish aristocrat, writer and brewing heir who would later inherit the barony of Moyne.
+Diana's parents were initially opposed to the engagement, Sydney being particularly uneasy at the thought of two such young people having possession of such a large fortune, but in time they were persuaded.
+The marriage took place on 30 January 1929, her sisters Jessica and Deborah being too ill to attend.
+With an income of £20,000 a year, the couple maintained houses in London and Dublin as well as an estate at Biddesden in Wiltshire.
+In 1930, Diana's sister Pamela settled in a nearby cottage to run the Biddesden farm.

+The Guinnesses were well known for hosting 'bright young things' social events.
 The writer Evelyn Waugh exclaimed that her beauty "ran through the room like a peal of bells", and he dedicated the novel Vile Bodies to her.
-Her portrait was painted by Augustus John, Pavel Tchelitchew and Henry Lamb.
+Portraits of Diana were painted by Augustus John, Pavel Tchelitchew and Henry Lamb.
 She was one of a series of society beauties photographed as classical figures by Madame Yevonde.
-The couple had two sons, Jonathan (b.
-1930) and Desmond (1931–2020).

-In February 1932, Diana met Sir Oswald Mosley at a garden party at the home of the society hostess Emerald Cunard.
-He soon became leader of the newly formed British Union of Fascists and Diana became his lover; Mosley was then married to Lady Cynthia Mosley, a daughter of Lord Curzon, a former Viceroy of India, and his first wife, the American mercantile heiress Mary Victoria Leiter.
-Diana left her husband, "moving with a skeleton staff of nanny, cook, house-parlourmaid and lady's maid to a house at 2 Eaton Square, round the corner from Mosley's flat", but Sir Oswald would not leave his wife.
-Quite suddenly, Cynthia died in 1933 of peritonitis.
-Mosley was devastated by the death of his wife, but later started an affair with her younger sister, Lady Alexandra Metcalfe.
+The couple had two sons, Jonathan (born 1930) and Desmond (born 1931), but increasingly tensions arose between the sensitive and diffident Guinness, who preferred to remain at home with his family, and Diana, who wanted to travel and to fill the house with her friends.
+In February 1932, at a garden party at the home of the society hostess Emerald Cunard, Diana met Sir Oswald Mosley who was soon to become leader of the newly formed British Union of Fascists.
+Although Mosley was already married to Lady Cynthia Mosley, Diana was enamoured and left her husband, "moving with a skeleton staff of nanny, cook, house-parlourmaid and lady's maid to a house at 2 Eaton Square, round the corner from Mosley's flat".
+Mosley, however, refused to leave his wife.
+In 1933, Cynthia quite suddenly died of peritonitis.
+Mosley continued to refuse to commit to Diana, starting an affair with his late wife's younger sister, Lady Alexandra Metcalfe.
+Nevertheless, in June 1933, Diana divorced Guinness.